 13 – El Mac uses an ingenious method of freezing his spray paint cans, which lowers the pressure inside to create a soft and misty effect.
 Beautiful stuff! @mac_arte

-14 – Creating a brilliant blend of street art and fine art, Conor Harrington is an Irish artist who produces grand and striking works of art. @conorsaysboomr
+14 – Creating a brilliant blend of street art and fine art, Conor Harrington is an Irish artist who produces great and striking works of art. @conorsaysboomr

-15 – A unique and quite brilliant artist who creates 3 dimensional works of art, is the artist from Portugal – Vhils.
+15 – A unique and brilliant artist who creates three-dimensional works of art is the artist from Portugal – Vhils.
 By plastering walls and then chipping away with a jackhammer, he fashions art that seems to jump out at you. @Vhils

-Vhils – Portuguese artist who takes the raw essence of the Greek word ‘graffito’ (from which the word graffiti was derived) meaning to scratch the surface.
-He plasters walls and uses a jackhammer to make three-dimensional works. @vhils
+Vhils – Portuguese artist who takes the raw essence of the Greek word ‘graffito’ (from which the word graffiti was derived), meaning to scratch the surface.
+He plasters walls and uses a jackhammer to do three-dimensional works. @vhils